 An original twist on a Hawaiian classic, this poke bowl contains fresh vibrancy without the fuss or the fish.
-Rich, velvety avocado and slightly sweet heartiness of beets atop a bed of fluffy rice, balanced with a crunchy slaw and zesty dressing.
+Rich, velvety avocado and the slightly sweet heartiness of beets top a bed of fluffy rice, balanced with a crunchy slaw and zesty dressing.
 Updating the classics has never tasted so good.

 Reduce heat to low, cover, and cook until rice is tender, 18-20 minutes.

 While rice cooks, prepare ingredients.

 Trim and thinly slice green onions, keeping white and green portions separate.

 Slice thin rounds from pointed half of red Fresno chile.
 Remove seeds.
 Stem, remove ribs and seeds, and mince other half.
 Wash hands and cutting board after working with red Fresno chile.